ddm1293/FurFinder/README.md

  - The integration with Google Login also streamlined the user experience, allowing for quick and hassle-free access to our application's features.

 ## Next Steps (5):
- - Algorithm Improvement: We plan to evolve our current algorithm by incorporating machine learning techniques, allowing for more accurate and adaptive predictions.
+ - Algorithm Improvement: We plan to evolve our current algorithm by incorporating a machine learning model to recognize cat and dog faces, allowing for more accurate and adaptive predictions.
 By using a data-driven approach, we aim to enhance the system's responsiveness and effectiveness.
- - Automatic Poster Generation: In line with our original goals, we're working on an auto-poster generation feature.
+ - Automatic Poster Generation: In line with our original goals, we're working on an auto-poster generation feature powered by OpenAI APIs.
 This will enable lost pet owners to effortlessly create and customize pet posters, streamlining the process and providing additional support in stressful situations.
  - On-Site Notifications: To complement our existing email notifications, we intend to implement on-site notifications.
 This will provide users with immediate alerts within the platform, enhancing user experience and engagement with the content.
+ - Incentive Points System: We plan to add a redeemable points system to offer rewards for witnesses who actively help in the process of finding lost pets.

 ## List of contributions (6):
 \* Alphabetized by Last Names
 ### Hank Chen (j4q1b)
 ### Yaosheng Cheng (j1a4n)
+- Designed the requirements of the project.
+Responsible for setting up basic project infrastructure including express and API structure, testing framework, MongoDB, and React.
+- Designed and implemented thread models and initial thread-related CRUD APIs.
+Implemented the error-handling structure in the backend.
+Redesigned and implemented the forum component.
+Implemented the search functionality for both frontend and backend.
+Implemented the map functionality for both frontend and backend (in createThread and mapView more specifically).
+Designed and implemented the pet matching algorithm for both frontend and backend.
+- Responsible for deploying the project on Render.com
+- Served as the scrum master, creating and maintaining JIRA.
 ### Han Li (x2h3l)
 ### Xuanya Liu (CSID: t5n0b)
 ### Huiwen Zuo (n7l4u)